 Schlaining Castle – European Peace Center

 Schlaining Castle first appears in ancient writings from 1271, where it is stated that it was owned by the Dukes of Güssing.
 In the 15th century, the castle passed into the hands of the legendary knight Andreas Baumkircher, and thanks to him, it became a strong and fortified stronghold.
-At this time, the nearby town of Schlaining was also founded and became a prosperous trading center.
-In the mid-16th century, the castle passed into the hands of the Hungarian noble family Batthyány, and finally, in the 19th century, it passed to Hungary after its last owner was executed.
+Around this time, the town of Schlaining emerged as a prosperous trading center.
+In the mid-16th century, the Hungarian noble family Batthyány acquired the castle.
+Finally, in the 19th century, the castle reverted to Hungary following its last owner’s execution.

-Since 2000, there has been a museum in the castle called the European Museum for Peace.
+Since 2000, the castle has housed the European Museum for Peace.
 The museum has a complex of 4000 meters with special exhibitions on the theme of peace around the world.
 Guided tours are held on site.

 This is what Schlaining Castle looks like